 We are going to connect to uptake, so the IP address is 172.17.0.11.

 You will also need to retrieve the password for the postgres user too.
-Run the system. to get the stored password from the system.
+Run tpaexec show-password demo postgres to get the stored password from the system.